Pikatsuto/Pikatsuto/README.md

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=UMS-CD&repo=UMS-CD-Installer)](https://github.com/anuraghazra/github-readme-stats)

 ## Who am I:
-> hello Gabriel Guillou, 16 years old.
-I'm a computer geek in the broadest sense.
+> Hello Gabriel Guillou, 16 years old.
+I am a passionate of computer science in the broadest sense.
 Whether it is to install servers or to develop or to develop programs, I'm always ready to help.
 >